 One of the world’s top resorts, Alpe d’Huez offers one of the greatest unbroken verticals in the world.
 Built above the original village of Huez, the resort has expanded in all directions over the past 20 years.
 There is a huge beginners area directly above the resort and those going on to the top of the lifts will be able to see a fifth of France, on a clear day, from the top station.

 Alpe d’Huez sits somewhere between those big resorts that have been built at altitude since the 1960s and those traditional villages down nearer 1000m.
-It is an altitude resort, and it has been largely built for skiing above a traditional village, but it dates back the best part of a century so has bags of character as well as a snowsure altitude and a huge ski area.
-Triple prizes.
+It is an altitude resort, but it dates back the best part of a century so has bags of character as well as a snowsure altitude and a huge ski area – a triple threat!
 The resort was first developed in the 1920s and its first lift, opened in 1936, was one of the first in France (or anywhere).
 Now, a century later, it’s a highly renowned resort, home to world-class events.
 One of the largest music festivals ever to hit the Alps, Tomorrowland Winter, took place here in 2019, with future editions set to continue at the resort.

 Besides its spectacular skiing Alpe d’Huez is famed as a key stop on the Tour de France, thanks to its famous (or infamous) 13.8km long hill climb up to the resort with an average gradient of 8.1% and 21 hairpin bends – it’s much easier in a comfortable transfer coach, car or taxi.